 - A copy of your Birth Certificate and/or proof of your Permanent Resident status

-- The APD-issued Visual Acuity Report, completed by a recognized eye care professional, confirming that the minimum vision requirements are met (eye exam must be within the past 6 months) (Visual Acuity Report)
+- The AbbyPD-issued Visual Acuity Report, completed by a recognized eye care professional, confirming that the minimum vision requirements are met (eye exam must be within the past 6 months) (Visual Acuity Report)

-Successful applicants will be invited, via email, to participate in the Abbotsford Police Department Intake Exam.
+If you are successful at this point, you will be invited, via email, to participate in the Abbotsford Police Department Intake Exam.
 Intake Exams are held on an “as needed” basis.

-Overview of Abbotsford Police Recruitment Exam
+Abbotsford Police Recruitment Exam

 The exam has a three-hour time limit.
-It is divided into four modules, and is marked out of 110.
+It is divided into four modules, and is marked out of a total of 110 possible points.
 A score of 60% (66/110) is required to pass.
-Applicants who fail to pass the ETHOS exam must wait 6 months to request a second opportunity to write the exam, and each request will be considered on an individual basis.
+Applicants who fail to pass the exam must wait 6 months to request a second opportunity to write the exam, and each request will be considered on an individual basis.

-The modules assess the following four areas:
+- The modules assess the following four areas:

-- Memory and observation skills (20 marks)
+- Memory and observational skills (20 marks)

-- Reading, Comprehension and Critical Thinking Skills (30 marks)
+- Reading, comprehension and critical thinking skills (30 marks)

 - Summarizing skills (15 marks)